 Lang’s central New York location provides unparalleled opportunities for undergraduates studying the arts.
 The city offers a wealth of cultural resources of all varieties: theater and dance performances, opera and classical music concerts, jazz and popular music events, commercial and avant-garde cinema, world-class museums and cutting-edge art galleries, lectures, literary readings.
 Students can take advantage of these opportunities through "out-and-about" courses such as Arts in NYC and Lang at the Guggenheim.
 Students also rehearse and perform at venues such as New York Live Arts and La MaMa Experimental Theater.
 Arts students are active throughout the city as interns, gallery assistants, writers, DJs, and club promoters.

-Arts faculty members bring to the classroom their own experience and expertise as innovative artists, musicians, actors/directors, and scholars.
-They are regularly involved in exhibitions and performances in New York, nationally, and internationally.
-Faculty often collaborate with each other to create integrative courses and events with other divisions of the university.
-In addition, Lang invites distinguished Visiting Artists and guest presenters to work with students through master classes, workshops, and public presentations such as the ArtWorks series.
+Lang Arts faculty members bring to the classroom their own experience and expertise as innovative artists, musicians, actors, directors, and scholars.
+They are regularly involved in exhibitions and performances locally, nationally, and internationally.
+Professors often collaborate on interdisciplinary courses and events with other divisions of the university.
+In addition, Lang invites distinguished visiting artists and guest presenters each year to work with students in master classes, workshops, and public presentations such as the ArtWorks series.

-After graduation many students pursue advanced study in their fields and go on to careers in professional ensembles and companies, arts foundations, or publishing firms.
-With a strong liberal arts background, Arts graduates have enhanced their potential for rewarding careers as creative, articulate, and informed individuals.
+After graduation, many Lang students pursue advanced study in their fields and go on to careers in professional ensembles and companies, arts foundations, and publishing firms.
+Lang Arts graduates have a strong liberal arts background that enhances their potential for rewarding careers and their development as creative, articulate, and informed citizens.